 Chaga Mushroom Capsules

-Gaia Herbs Everyday Immune Mushrooms & Herbs is a powder capsule that contains a blend of organic mushrooms including Chaga, Cordyceps, Maitake, and Reishi, as well as the herbs Astragalus, Schisandra, and Turmeric.
+Gaia Herbs Everyday Immune Mushrooms & Herbs formula in powder capsules contains a blend of organic mushrooms, including Chaga, Cordyceps, Maitake, and Reishi, as well as the herbs Astragalus, Schisandra, and Turmeric.

-This supplement is designed to be taken daily to help sustain overall wellness and support your immune system.* A healthy immune system is, after all, the foundation for overall wellness.
+This supplement is designed to be taken daily to help support your immune system and sustain overall wellness.* A healthy immune system is, after all, the foundation for overall wellness.

 To reap the benefits of these herbs and mushrooms, adults can take one capsule two times daily.
 You will see the best results with long-term use.*

 Other than the mushrooms and herbs we mentioned above, there’s nothing else in this capsule except the vegan capsule itself.